zliu182/SpringBoot_Country_Service_WSDL/Setup/Code Setup/DomainObject_WSDL.md

 <br/>

-Update this part of file in the `pom.xml`:
+To generate Java classes from the WSDL in Maven, update this part of file in the `pom.xml`:

 ```xml
 <plugin>